 The newest aircraft to join the PlaneTags fleet is a Douglas C-54 Skymaster.
 Tracing its roots from a warbird to an air tanker has not been the easiest but let us show you what we found.
-Pull up a seat and get a limited edition Douglas C-54 Skymaster PlaneTag for your collection.

 The Douglas C-54 was a four-engined, piston-powered, propeller transport aircraft used by the U.S. for military transport during World War II and the Korean War.